Buses in Melbourne: 1950s – 1960s

 From the 1950s onwards, Melbourne's bus operators began replacing jitneys with full-size buses.

+Post World War II, bus use in Melbourne peaked in 1952–1953 at 157 million passenger trips.
+Melbourne's total population at the time was 1.5 million meaning that on average each resident used a bus 100 times per year.

 Between 1952 and 1969, Ventura purchased Clarinda Transport, High Street Road Bus Service and Knibbs Bus Service.
 It also added a service between Blackburn and Clayton (roughly equivalent to the current 703 service), added Glen Waverley and East Burwood services, and (in 1957) opened its Oakleigh South depot at the corner of Centre and Warrigal Roads.
 Also during this time-frame, Ventura closed its Box Hill South depot and replaced it with a new depot at Mahoney's Road, East Burwood.

+Unlike Melbourne's train and tram networks, up until the 1950s, buses in Melbourne were operated in a largely unregulated free market by private companies.

 During the 1960s, the MMTB took over services in the north-eastern suburbs, after the bankruptcy of the private operator.
 The services would eventually be sold to the National Bus Company.
 The Tramways Board took the unprecedented step of running its buses to the same level of service as its trams – every 10 to 20 minutes until midnight seven days a week.

 In 1969, Ventura purchased several bus routes around Mitcham from C Young.